Robin Hood: Alias

 It has long been suggested, notably by John Maddicott, that "Robin Hood" was a stock alias used by thieves.
 What appears to be the first known example of "Robin Hood" as a stock name for an outlaw dates to 1262 in Berkshire, where the surname "Robehod" was applied to a man apparently because he had been outlawed.
-This could suggest two main possibilities: either that an early form of the Robin Hood legend was already well established in the mid-13th century; or alternatively that the name "Robin Hood" preceded the outlaw hero that we know; so that the "Robin Hood" of legend was so called because that was seen as an appropriate name for an outlaw.
+This could suggest two main possibilities: either that an early form of the Robin Hood legend was already well established in the mid-13th century; or that the name "Robin Hood" preceded the outlaw hero that we know; so that the "Robin Hood" of legend was so called because that was seen as an appropriate name for an outlaw.

 Mythology

 There is at present little or no scholarly support for the view that tales of Robin Hood have stemmed from mythology or folklore, from fairies or other mythological origins, any such associations being regarded as later development.
 It was once a popular view, however.
-The "mythological theory" dates back at least to 1584, when Reginald Scot identified Robin Hood with the Germanic goblin "Hudgin" or Hodekin and associated him with Robin Goodfellow.
-Maurice Keen provides a brief summary and useful critique of the evidence for the view Robin Hood had mythological origins.
+The "mythological theory" dates back at least to 1584, when Reginald Scot identified Robin Hood with the Germanic goblin "Hudgin" or Hodekin and associated him with the fairy Robin Goodfellow.
+21st century historian Maurice Keen provides a brief summary and useful critique of the evidence for the view Robin Hood had mythological origins.
 While the outlaw often shows great skill in archery, swordplay and disguise, his feats are no more exaggerated than those of characters in other ballads, such as Kinmont Willie, which were based on historical events.

 Robin Hood has also been claimed for the pagan witch-cult supposed by Margaret Murray to have existed in medieval Europe, and his anti-clericalism and Marianism interpreted in this light.
 The existence of the witch cult as proposed by Murray is now generally discredited.